apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**The Geminid meteor shower peaks this week.
-Here’s how to watch it**
+**Google announces Android XR, launching 2025 on Samsung headset**

-You can read more about it [here](https://www.cnn.com/2024/12/12/science/geminid-meteor-shower-december-peak/index.html).
+You can read more about it [here](http://9to5google.com/2024/12/12/android-xr-announcement/).

 ## Requirements
 - Python 3.8